bagder/http2-explained/README.md

 ------------

 I encourage and welcome help and contributions from anyone who may have improvements to offer.
-While the source is an FODT file (we are transitioning to Markdown), pull requests and diff probably won't work very well so let's try to file issues or send email to daniel-http2@haxx.se with your suggestions!
+We accept [pull requests](https://github.com/bagder/http2-explained/pulls), but you can also just file [issues](https://github.com/bagder/http2-explained/issues) or send email to daniel-http2@haxx.se with your suggestions!

+ / Daniel Stenberg